 - Have twit-bits up for grabs

-Organize a contest on Twitter prior to the event.
+Organize a contest on Twitter prior to the event or concert.
 Give away free passes for those who use your hashtag and get maximum retweets, or those who come up with the best tweets about your event.
 It can be anything, but make sure your hashtag is getting effectively promoted.

 - Teasers and Spoilers are not that bad, after all